melange-re/melange-re.github.io/docs/melange-book/celsius-converter-exception.md

 Inside of `onChange`, we can expect the function `getValueFromEvent(evt)` to return the latest value of the `input`.
-However, we are now calling `getValueFromEvent(evt)` from a different function--the callback we pass to `setCelsius`!
+However, we are now calling `getValueFromEvent(evt)` from a different function---the callback we pass to `setCelsius`!
 By the time that `setCelsius`'s callback is invoked, the `evt` object might have been recycled and no longer have the same value as when `onChange` was initially invoked.
 For more details about this, see [Using Event